zzmp/hifi-docs/_api/entity/properties/EntityItemProperties.md

 Default Value: `false` until the server authorizes creation

 ## type
-//TODO are there more types?
-These are the only ones I found in use:

 Type: string
 Description: Entities are of three types, "Box", "Sphere", and "Model".
-"Model" types may be animated and take on more complex shapes and rigs than Boxes and Spheres.
+"Model" types may be animated and take on more complex shapes and meshes than Boxes and Spheres.
 Default Value: `Unknown`

 ## position